BilgeBengisu/Coding-Practices/CartPoleControl/README.md

 This environment corresponds to the version of the cart-pole problem described by Barto, Sutton, and Anderson in “Neuronlike Adaptive Elements That Can Solve Difficult Learning Control Problem”.
 A pole is attached by an un-actuated joint to a cart, which moves along a frictionless track.
 The pendulum is placed upright on the cart and the goal is to balance the pole by applying forces in the left and right direction on the cart.

 ### Starting State
-All observations are assigned a uniformly random value in (-0.05, 0.05)
+All observations are assigned a Q value of 0 in the beginning.

 ### Episode End
 The episode ends if any one of the following occurs: